msanatan/msanatan.github.io/blog/2017/fun-with-pygame/index.md

     main()
 ```

 In case you don't know, yes you do have to poll for events even though we're not processing any input as yet.
 Pygame must make a call to the event queue for each frame displayed.
 If you're writing code that doesn't need to accept events, you may want to consider the `pump` function.
-Check the [documentation](https://www.pygame.org/docs/ref/event.html#pygame.event.pump) which talks more about polling events.
+Check the <a href="https://www.pygame.org/docs/ref/event.html#pygame.event.pump" target="_blank" rel="nofollow noopener noreferrer">documentation</a> which talks more about polling events.

 ## Drawing Letters